Are you looking for an easy v stitch crochet blanket? Do you love quick and easy patterns? If so, then this v stitch blanket is for you!

 - Row 51- 65: Grey

-After Row 65: Fasten off yarn ends and weave in ends throughout the blanket.
+After Row 65: Fasten off yarn the ends and weave in thee ends throughout the blanket.

 You did it!
+You are now done with your v stitch blanket pattern!
 See how easy it was?
-I hope you liked this free v-stitch tutorial and if you have any questions about the pattern, please feel free to email me at Krista [@] easycrochet.com.
+I hope you liked this blanket pattern and learned how to crochet a v stitch.
+If you have any questions about the pattern, please feel free to email me at Krista [@] easycrochet.com.

 If you liked this blanket, then you will LOVE the Jane Throw blanket too.
 I can’t wait for you to check it out.